superchordate/hcslim/README.md

 When converting your options to JSON, `hcslim` needs to know what parts are Javascript, otherwise it'll surround your javascript with quotes and it won't run.

 This is where the markjs function comes in.
 Using https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/xaxis/labels-formatter-extended/:

+*When using markjs, open/close your characters with " instead of '.
+If you have " inside a markjs argment you might get the Javascript error `invalid escape sequence`.
+I'll try to fix this in a later version.*

 ```html
 <script src="https://code.jquery.com/jquery-3.1.1.min.js"></script>